Monthly updates for July 2020

 Azure Stream Analytics, a real-time analytics service that is designed for mission-critical workloads, is now available in the US Gov Arizona region.

-New memory optimized and compute optimized hardware options are now generally available in Azure SQL Database.
+New memory optimised and compute optimised hardware options are now generally available in Azure SQL Database.

 Machine Learning Services, a feature of Azure SQL Managed Instance, provides in-database support for R and Python scripts (in limited preview).